How to Build a Green House

 Decide on the Greenhouse Type:

 • Freestanding: A freestanding greenhouse is a standalone structure that is not attached to any other structures, and more flexible in placement and design.
 Unlike multibay greenhouses, a freestanding greenhouse can be tailored with growing environments for different produce, and also shut down when not in use.
-Light enters on all four sides and offer better lighting conditions.
+Light enters on all four sides and offers better lighting conditions.
 Glass, polycarbonate sheets, or polyethylene film are the most common covering materials.

-• Geodesic Dome: Distinctive in its spherical shape which minimizes the surface area of the greenhouse, Geodesic Dome greenhouses reduces heat-loss and thus energy-efficient.
+• Geodesic Dome: Distinctive in its spherical shape which minimizes the surface area of the greenhouse, Geodesic Dome greenhouses reduce heat-loss and thus energy-efficient.
 The design requires fewer resources compared to traditional building methods, but does not sacrifice any strength, and therefore considered an eco-friendly design, suitable for various climates.

 • A-Frame: A-frame greenhouses have a distinctive triangular shape, providing excellent ventilation and natural light.
 Although this design requires more framing material and accessories such as ridge caps and flashings, it provides a stronger structure and can also be designed with a steeper slope, which is especially suited for higher altitudes where it snows.

 • Gothic Arch: Gothic arch greenhouses are arched with a pointed crown that meets at an angle at the top of the arch.
-Similar to Dome-greehouses, it allows maximum sunlight exposure and efficient use of space, but is mostly built for its aesthetic appeal.
+Similar to Dome-greenhouses, it allows maximum sunlight exposure and efficient use of space, but is mostly built for its aesthetic appeal.
 The curved design of the greenhouse provides excellent structural support, making it suitable for those living in areas with heavy snow loads or strong winds.

-Materials
+Green House Materials

 Frame Materials: